 When you are done with everything important, you can use Gmail Offline interface to read all the messages.
 Indeed, you cannot reply back instantly.
 But, for reading and fun, this feature is a must-have for everyone.
 Once again, if you don’t get much time for reading online, take everything offline ;)

-You can get Gmail Offline plugin from Chrome Web Store.
+You can get a Gmail Offline plugin from Chrome Web Store.

 Managing Subscriptions via Unroll.Me